JimDesu/basis-lang/spec.md

 ```

 The bracket forms `[N]` and `[]` are the buffer-backed root types (§5.5).
 A `Type` with parameters is a parameterized type; the parameter list at declaration is `type-params`, and at use-site is `type-args`.
 The class-bounded form `(T : C)` appears as a type parameter declaration; uses of the bound type variable use just the bare `T`.

+The `fixed-size-type-expr` non-terminal is a syntactic subset of `type-expr` that excludes the runtime-length forms (`[]` and `[]T`), pointers, command-types, and fexpr-types.
+It is used in positions requiring fixed-size buffer-backed contents: record fields, union candidates, `[N]T` and `[]T` element types, and domain parents (§5.1).
+The typechecker further verifies that any `TypeName` reference in a `fixed-size-type-expr` position resolves to a type satisfying the fixed-size buffer-backed predicate (Appendix D.2); a grammatically well-formed `fixed-size-type-expr` whose named-type reference resolves to a non-buffer type or a runtime-length type is rejected statically.

 ### B.4 Command-Type Expressions